RMC Empowerment Lead

 Cora Connor founded R.M.C. (renal medullary carcinoma) Inc. to educate the public and healthcare professionals while enhancing the lives of individuals fighting a rare kidney cancer, renal medullary carcinoma (RMC.)
 Cora’s advocacy started after her brother Herman, was diagnosed in early 2012.
 Eight years following Herman’s battle with RMC, he is alive and well.
 From speaking with her state Senator to later having a bill passed in South Carolina ensuring that parents receive risk associated sickle cell disease educational information to lobbying for cancer research in Washington, DC, Cora continues to advocate tirelessly.
 Cora lives in Charleston, SC, and is the mother to three boys.
-She is honored to serve as the Renal Medullary Carcinoma Network Manager for the Patient Empowerment Network.
+She is honored to serve as the Renal Medullary Carcinoma Empowerment Lead for the Patient Empowerment Network.

 Connect with Cora at email@example.com